SpidChain/satoshis-wheel-of-fortune/Readme.md

 To deploy you need to have [pm2-meteor](https://github.com/andruschka/pm2-meteor) installed locally.
 You also need a server with node, mongo and [pm2](https://github.com/Unitech/pm2).
+Rename `.deploy/pm2-meteor-template.json`  to `.deploy/pm2-meteor.json`  and
+`.deploy/settings-template.json`  to `.deploy/settings.json` Then edit those
-Then edit the file `.deploy/pm2-meteor.json` and deploy with:
+two files and deploy with:

     cd .deploy
     pm2-meteor deploy